 Step 4: Read Each Card in Its Position

 Work through the positions in order.
-For a three-card spread, read the Past card first, then Present, then Future โ treating each card's meaning through the lens of its specific position rather than in isolation.
-A card that appears in "Past" is interpreted differently than the same card appearing in "Advice" within a five-card spread.
+For a three-card spread, read the Past card first, then Present, then Future, treating each card's meaning through the lens of its specific position rather than in isolation.
+A card that appears in "Past" means something different than the same card appearing in "Advice" within a five-card spread.

 Step 5: Interpret Upright vs. Reversed

-Check whether each card landed upright or reversed โ this changes its meaning.
+Check whether each card landed upright or reversed.
+This changes its meaning.
 An upright card is read at face value using its traditional meaning; a reversed card is generally read as a blocked, delayed, or inward version of that same theme, not a simple opposite.
-The Tarot Card Draw Generator provides the specific reversed meaning alongside every card it draws, so no memorization is required.
+The Tarot Card Draw Generator shows the specific reversed meaning alongside every card it draws, so there's no memorization required.

 Step 6: Reflect on How the Cards Connect

-Once you've read each card individually, consider how they connect as a whole.
+Once you've read each card individually, think about how they connect as a whole.
 In a three-card spread, does the Present card feel like a natural continuation of the Past card, or a sharp break from it?
 Does the Future card suggest resolution or a new complication?
-This connective reading is where a lot of the reflective value of tarot comes from, beyond any single card's meaning.
+A lot of the reflective value of tarot comes from this kind of connective reading, beyond what any single card means on its own.

 Common Mistakes to Avoid

 Treating tarot as a literal prediction.
-No scientific evidence supports tarot as a forecasting method โ the more useful frame is a structured reflection tool, similar to a guided journaling prompt, rather than a factual claim about the future.
+No scientific evidence supports tarot as a forecasting method.
+It works better as a structured reflection tool, similar to a guided journaling prompt, than as a factual claim about the future.

 Reading reversed cards as simple opposites.
-A reversed card is a variation on its upright theme (blocked, delayed, inward) rather than a flat negation โ treating "new beginnings reversed" as "an ending" oversimplifies the traditional interpretation.
+A reversed card is a variation on its upright theme (blocked, delayed, inward), not a flat negation.
+Treating "new beginnings reversed" as "an ending" oversimplifies the traditional interpretation.

 Re-drawing repeatedly until you get a card you like.
-While there's no strict rule against it, constantly re-drawing until the result feels more comfortable defeats much of the reflective purpose the practice is meant to serve.
+There's no strict rule against it, but constantly re-drawing until the result feels more comfortable defeats much of the reflective purpose the practice is meant to serve.

 Formula & Methodology

-An online tarot draw works by shuffling a virtual representation of the full 78-card deck โ 22 Major Arcana cards numbered 0 through XXI, plus 56 Minor Arcana cards across four suits of 14 ranks each โ then randomly selecting one card per position in the chosen spread without repeats within that single draw.
-Each selected card is independently assigned an upright or reversed orientation via a separate random check, matching the two-part randomness (which card, which orientation) of a physical shuffle-and-draw.
-Because the deck is fully reshuffled on every draw, the odds of any specific card and orientation appearing in a given position are the same as with a well-shuffled physical deck.
+An online tarot draw works by shuffling a virtual representation of the full 78-card deck: 22 Major Arcana cards numbered 0 through XXI, plus 56 Minor Arcana cards across four suits of 14 ranks each.
+It then randomly selects one card per position in the chosen spread without repeats within that single draw.
+Each selected card gets an independent upright or reversed orientation from a separate random check, matching the two-part randomness (which card, which orientation) of a physical shuffle-and-draw.
+Because the deck is fully reshuffled on every draw, the odds of any specific card and orientation appearing in a given position match a well-shuffled physical deck.